craiggraham/dance-code-of-conduct/Code.md

 is considered harrassment.
 This includes strong, rough, or sexual interactions that lead to an uncomfortable dance in any respect.

-## Guidance

-- Take responsiblity for your partner's safety.

-- Avoid critizing or teaching on the dance floor.

 ## Actions

 Participants asked to stop any harassing behavior are expected to comply immediately.